wadewegner/sfdx-dh-decompose/README.md

 # sfdx-dh-decompose

-A script that shows you how to decompose the famous dreamhouseapp/dreamhouse-sfdx into multiple package directors
+A script that shows you how to decompose the famous dreamhouseapp/dreamhouse-sfdx into multiple package directories.

+dreamhouse-sfdx/
+├── src/schema
+├── src/bl
+├── src/ui
+└── src/perms

 ## Try it